ZipEntry C# Reference Documentation

 public event TaskCompletedEventHandler OnTaskCompleted;

-Called in the background thread when an asynchronous task completes.
+Called from the background thread when an asynchronous task completes.

-Chilkat .NET Event Implementation
+Chilkat .NET Framework Event Implementation

 Args are passed using Chilkat.TaskCompletedEventArgs